debate-map/app/README.md

 3) Install this repo's dependencies by running: `yarn`

-4) Provide valid targets for the Yarn "portals" (ie. package symlinks).
-Inspect the "resolutions" field in the root `package.json` to know where to clone/install the symlinked packages.

 ### Part 2 (client)

-5) Follow the instructions here: <https://github.com/debate-map/app/tree/master/Packages/client#setup>
+4) Follow the instructions here: <https://github.com/debate-map/app/tree/master/Packages/client#setup>

 ### Part 3 (server)

 > This part is only necessary if you're making changes to the backend, or otherwise want to run your own server instance.

-6) Follow the instructions here: <https://github.com/debate-map/app/tree/master/Packages/server#setup>
+5) Follow the instructions here: <https://github.com/debate-map/app/tree/master/Packages/server#setup>

 ## Editing + running